-A sufficient number of vibrators shall be employed so that at the required rate of placement, vibration and complete compaction are obtained throughout the entire volume of each layer of the concrete.
+A sufficient number of vibrators shall be employed so that at the required rate of placement, vibration and complete compaction are obtained throughout the entire volume of the concrete.
 At least one extra vibrator shall be on hand for emergency use.

 Internal vibrators shall be constantly moving vertically in the concrete and shall be applied at points uniformly spaced that are not farther apart than the radius over which the vibrator is visibly effective.
 Internal vibrators shall be applied close enough to the forms to vibrate the surface concrete effectively but care shall be taken to avoid displacing or damaging the forms.
-For successive lifts of concrete the vibrator shall be inserted to a depth equal to the length of the vibrating head into the underlying lift to provide complete consolidation.